 Watching the Packers take down the Oakland Raiders rather easily in week three of the preseason, it is becoming clear what this new fast-paced offense will entail.

+that.
 What do you think Eddie Lacy will do in his second season in the NFL?
 Let us know your thoughts.

 Nick Kapetan hosts The Sports ReKap with his co-host DJ Vogt.
 The show will begin airing again in September on MarquetteWire.org.